 What is Crohn’s Disease?

 Crohn’s disease is a chronic disorder of the gastrointestinal (GI) tract.
-It is one of the disorders in the group called Inflammatory bowel diseases (IBD).
+It is one of the disorders in the group called Inflammatory Bowel Diseases (IBD).
 It causes inflammation of the tissue of the GI tract and can impact any area from the mouth to the anus.
-It is most commonly found in the last part of the small intestine, (known as the ileum) and in the beginning of the colon.
+It is most commonly found in the last part of the small intestine, (known as the ileum) and at the beginning of the colon.
 The inflammation can extend through the entire wall of the GI tract.
-Crohn's Disease is not limited to the digestive tract.
-It can involve skin and create arthritic changes in joints as well.
+Crohn’s Disease is not limited to the digestive tract.
+It can involve the skin and create arthritic changes in joints as well.